 Article 11.
-Intellectual property, retention period of assignments and completed interim examinations
+Retention period of assignments and completed interim examinations

-- 1. The authority over Wageningen University information, including exam materials and exam assignments, rests with WU.
-Students have no independent authority over this information, except where it is explicitly granted by WU (see the [network regulations] for further details). - Students are not allowed to record, photograph or otherwise reproduce exam questions and/or exam answers during or after the time of inspection and follow-up discussion. - 3.
-The Examiner retains the tests assignments, assessment instruction, the answer keys, the assessment strategy and the course guide for a period of seven years from the date of test. - 4.
-The Examiner retains the completed interim examinations for a period of two years from the date the results are announced. - 5.
-The Examiner is responsible for ensuring that the theses, the internship reports and research practice products are stored for seven years together with the corresponding signed assessment forms and (if applicable) corresponding materials.
-The examiner is responsible for archiving.
+- 1. The Examiner retains the interim examination assignments, the answer keys, the assessment strategy and the course guide for a period of two years from the date of the interim examination. - 2.
+The Examiner retains the completed interim examinations and the internship reports for a period of two years from the date the results are announced. - 3.
+The Examiner is responsible for ensuring that the theses are permanently stored with the corresponding signed assessment forms and (if applicable) corresponding materials by uploading the theses to the Thesis Online depot of the Wageningen University central library.